History of the University of California, Santa Barbara

-The University of California, Santa Barbara (UCSB) traces its roots back to the 19th century, when it (as well as Santa Barbara City College) emerged from the Santa Barbara School District, which was formed in 1866 and celebrated its 145th anniversary in 2011.
+The University of California, Santa Barbara (UCSB) traces its roots back to the 19th century when it (as well as Santa Barbara City College) emerged from the Santa Barbara School District, which was formed in 1866 and celebrated its 145th anniversary in 2011.
 UCSB's earliest predecessor was the Anna S. C. Blake Manual Training School, named after Anna S. C. Blake, a sloyd-school which was established in 1891.
 From there, the school underwent several transformations, most notably its takeover by the University of California system in 1944.

 Early years

-Anna S. C. Blake founded the Anna S. C. Blake Manual Training School in 1891 and offered courses in home economics and industrial arts.
+Anna S. C. Blake founded the Anna S. C. Blake Manual Training School in 1891 and offered home economics and industrial arts courses.
 Blake, who modeled her curriculum after the sloyd method, would ultimately rely on her neighbor, Ednah Rich, to run the school after sending Rich to study the sloyd method in Boston, Sweden, and Germany.
 Rich would become principal of the school in 1896.
 In May 1898, Blake, nearing the end of her life, deeded the school to the city of Santa Barbara, California as part of the Santa Barbara public schooling system.
 The deed was officially transferred on July 1, 1899, just months after Blake's death.

 The Anna Blake School was taken over by the state in 1909 and became the Santa Barbara State Normal School of Manual Art and Home Economics.
 The campus was on the Riviera in Santa Barbara, portions of which house today's Riviera Theatre.
-By 1913, the Riviera neighborhood was established and housing for up to 40 faculty and students built.
+By 1913, the Riviera neighborhood was established, and housing for up to 40 faculty and students was built.
 (This housing is today's El Encanto Hotel.)

 In 1921, it was renamed Santa Barbara State Teachers College.
-It began to expand its curriculum to become a more liberal arts college, and it became authorized to grant four-year degrees.
-Then, in 1935 the college changed its name once again and became known as the Santa Barbara State College, offering broader curricula in both teaching and the liberal arts.
+It began to expand its curriculum to become a more liberal arts college and was authorized to grant four-year degrees.
+Then, in 1935 the college changed its name again and became known as the Santa Barbara State College, offering broader curricula in teaching and the liberal arts.

 Growth was so rapid that a new campus was needed.
 When the 1925 Santa Barbara earthquake destroyed Dibblee's imposing stone mansion, Punta Del Castillo, on the cliff overlooking the harbor, land was available, and, by 1932, it had been purchased for the college.
-Remains of the mansion were cleared and the stone was used to build the retaining wall on Cliff Drive.
+The remains of the mansion were cleared and the stone was used to build the retaining wall on Cliff Drive.
 The first building was completed in 1941.